 The Prescribed Minimum Benefits (PMBs)

-Covered by Profmed medical aid scheme are a feature of the Medical Schemes Act, in terms of which medical schemes have to cover the costs related to the diagnosis, treatment and care of:
+Prescribed Minimum Benefits are covered by Profmed medical aid scheme and are a feature of the Medical Schemes Act, in terms of which schemes have to cover the costs related to the diagnosis, treatment and care of:

 - any emergency medical condition;